Focke-Wulf Fw 200 Condor: Operational history

-The Fw 200 was operated by Deutsche Lufthansa, DDL and Lufthansa's Brazilian subsidiary Syndicato Condor.
-Dai Nippon KK of Japan also ordered Fw 200 airliners.
-These could not be delivered to Japan once the war began, so they were delivered to Deutsche Lufthansa instead.
-On 14 April 1945 an Fw 200 flew Lufthansa's last scheduled service before the end of World War II, from Barcelona to Berlin.
-Other airlines continued to operate the Fw 200 after the end of World War II.
+The Fw 200 was operated by Deutsche Luft Hansa, Det Danske Luftfartselskab (DDL) and Luft Hansa's Brazilian subsidiary Syndicato Condor.
+Dai Nippon KK of Japan also ordered Fw 200 airliners; these could not be delivered to Japan once the war began, so they were delivered to Deutsche Luft Hansa instead.
+On 14 April 1945, an Fw 200 flew Luft Hansa's last scheduled service before the end of the Second World War, flying from Barcelona to Berlin.
+Other airlines continued to operate the Fw 200 after the end of the Second World War.

-The first prototype, the Fw 200 V1, upgraded with extra fuel tanks and redesignated Fw 200 S-1, made several record flights.
+The first prototype, Fw 200 V1, upgraded with extra fuel tanks and redesignated Fw 200 S-1, made several record flights.
 It was the first heavier-than-air craft to fly nonstop between Berlin and New York City, about 4000 mi, making the flight from Berlin-Staaken to Floyd Bennett Field on 10/11 August 1938 in 24 hours and 56 minutes.
 The return trip on 13 August 1938 took 19 hours and 47 minutes.
 These flights are commemorated with a plaque in Böttcherstraße, a street in Bremen.
-Beginning on 28 November 1938 it flew from Berlin to Tokyo via Basra, Karachi and Hanoi.
+Beginning on 28 November 1938, it flew from Berlin to Tokyo via Basra, Karachi and Hanoi.

-The German Foreign Minister, Joachim von Ribbentrop, used a specially outfitted Condor "Grenzmark", on his two flights to Moscow in 1939, during which he negotiated and signed the "Treaty of Non-Aggression between Germany and the Soviet Union", better known as the Molotov–Ribbentrop Pact.
+German Foreign Minister Joachim von Ribbentrop used a specially outfitted Condor "Grenzmark", on his two flights to Moscow in 1939, during which he negotiated and signed the "Treaty of Non-Aggression between Germany and the Soviet Union", better known as the Molotov–Ribbentrop Pact.
 His aircraft bore the German civil registration of D-ACVH.

-A Danish-owned Fw 200 aircraft named Dania was seized by the British at Shoreham Airport after Denmark was invaded by German forces in 1940.
-It was subsequently operated by the British Overseas Airways Corporation (BOAC) and was then pressed into service with the Royal Air Force.
+A Danish-owned Fw 200, named Dania, was seized by the British at Shoreham Airport after Denmark was invaded by German forces in 1940.
+It was subsequently operated by British Overseas Airways Corporation (BOAC) and was then pressed into service with the Royal Air Force.
 It was damaged beyond repair in 1941.

+During September 1939, the Luftwaffe took delivery of a batch of ten pre-production Fw 200Cs.
+As they were unarmed, the first four aircraft were exclusively used as transports alongside the earlier Fw 200Bs.
+Amongst other early operations, the type was used during the German invasion of Norway.
+Operational sorties of the armed Fw 200Cs, however, did not take place until 8 April 1940.
+The Luftwaffe used its maritime-configured Fw 200c to support the Kriegsmarine; a typical patrol flight consisted of large circuits out across the North Sea and, following the fall of France, the Atlantic Ocean.
+The type was used for maritime patrols and reconnaissance, searching for Allied convoys and warships that could be reported for targeting by U-boats.
+Occasionally, the type was also used to lay naval mines around port entrances across the east coast of England.